ishaanghatak/ishaanghatak/README.md

  [![Linkedin Badge](https://img.shields.io/badge/-ishaanghatak-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ishaanghatak/)](https://www.linkedin.com/in/ishaanghatak/)

 ## About Me
 As an engineer, I aspire to make the world a smarter, healthier, and more connected place.
-Currently, I am in my final year of the BEng programme in **Electrical and Electronic Engineering** at the **University of Manchester**, where I have developed skills including hardware design, programming, signal progressing, and team leadership.
+I recently graduated from the BEng programme in **Electrical and Electronic Engineering** at the **University of Manchester**, where I have developed skills including hardware design, programming, signal progressing, and team leadership.

 Some of my recent projects and achievements include:
 - Interning at **Meta**, within the MicroLED Test Team at **Reality Labs**, to build and qualify a far-field, wafer-level beam profile measurement system to support the development of next-generation AR and VR displays